08Aristodemus24/micro-organism-classifier/readme.md

-# **STILL IN DEVELOPMENT**
+# **DEVELOPMENT FINISHED, DEPLOYMENT PENDING DUE TO EXCEEDING FILE SIZE OF 300MB**

 # This project aims to classify different micro-organisms using their respective microscopic images.
-Built with Svelte.js, Flask, and Tensorflow
+Built with React.js, Flask, and Tensorflow

 # requirements:
 1. git